gopheracademy/gopheracademy-web/content/advent-2015/goaUntanglingMicroservices.md

                 Attribute("id", Integer, "ID of bottle") // Attribute defines a single field in
                                                          // the media type data structure given its
                                                          // name, type and description.
-                Attribute("href", "API href of bottle")  // The default type for attributes is String.
+                Attribute("href")                        // The default type for attributes is String.
-                Attribute("name", "The bottle  name", func() { // Like with API, Resource and Action an attribute
+                Attribute("name", String "The bottle  name", func() { // Like with API, Resource and Action an
-                                                         // definition may use an anonymous function as
+                                                         // attribute definition may use an anonymous function
-                                                         // last argument to define additional properties.
+                                                         // as last argument to define additional properties.
                         MinLength(1)                     // Here we define validation rules specifying a MaxLength(255)                   // minimum and maximum number of characters in a bottle
                         // name.